Giskard-AI/giskard/README.md

 - Create more domain-specific tests relevant to your use case
 - Share results, and collaborate with your team to integrate business feedback

-First, make sure Giskard server is installed ( check if http://localhost:19000 is up or use `giskard server status` if needed)
+First, make sure Giskard server is installed ( check if http://localhost:19000 is running or use `giskard server status` if needed)

-Then execute the ML worker:
+Then execute the ML worker in your notebook:
 ```python
  !giskard worker start -d -k YOUR_TOKEN
 ```

-Follow [this documentation](https://docs.giskard.ai/en/latest/guides/installation_app/index.html) if you have any trouble

 Fianlly upload test suite to the giskard server using the following code:
 ```python